 Undergraduate students should become familiar with the College of Education Plagiarism and Copyright Policy.
 The policy outlines the definition, how to avoid plagiarizing, penalties for plagiarism, copyright and fair use, and independent scholarship.
 The College of Education's Plagiarism and Copyright policy can be found here.

 Two quick reference guides have been developed for use by students and faculty to navigate the academic integrity rules and procedures.
-Both guides are located on the Office of the Provost website; the guides can be found by clicking on the links below.

 - Students’ Quick Reference Guide to Academic Integrity